This course can be tailored to your needs for private, onsite delivery at your location.

 - Non-Functional Testing

-Agile Testing Process
+Part 3: Agile Testing Process

 Testing during an Agile project is team-oriented, so it is common for every member of the team to provide some level of testing support.
 This includes the Product Owner and other Business Representatives and the programmers in addition to the testers.
-This topic provides the learner with an understanding that within an Agile project, the entire project team is responsible for testing activities, with specific focus on how this affects specific roles.
+This topic provides the learner with an understanding that within an Agile project, the entire project team is responsible for testing activities, with a specific focus on how this affects specific roles.

-Agile projects employ a variety of techniques around the delivery of the product, including Time-boxed Iterations and Continuous Delivery, that all have very strong focus on testing.
+Agile projects employ a variety of techniques around the delivery of the product, including Time-boxed Iterations and Continuous Delivery, that all have a very strong focus on testing.
 This topic helps the learner to appreciate all of the various ways that testing is used in the “End-Game” activities (which don’t just happen at the end of the Agile project!)

 Multiple environments are often necessary to support testing activities during iterations and the release process.
 This topic provides the learner with an understanding of the typical test environments that must be set up and maintained to support testing activities during iterations and releases and how the product must be managed as it progresses through those environments.